trigger-corp/Forge-Documentation/source/command-line.rst

 All other settings should be placed inside a :ref:`profile <local_conf-profiles>`: available settings are shown below:

 ======================== =================================== ===============================================
-Profile Config Option    Command-line Switch                 Meaning
+Profile Config Option    Command-line Option                 Meaning
 ======================== =================================== ===============================================
 provisioning_profile     --ios.profile.provisioning_profile  Provisioning Profile to embed into your iOS app developer_certificate    --ios.profile.developer_certificate Name of certificate to sign iOS app with